mkdoc/mkast/API.md

 Deserialize line-delimited JSON to commonmark AST.

-When a callback function is given it is added as a listener for the error and finish events on the parser stream.
+When a callback function is given it is added as a listener for the error and eof events on the deserializer stream.

 Returns the serializer stream.